Do Smart Men Marry Smart Women

 In fact, solid research on marriage conducted around the world shows that the more educated women have become, the more attractive they are to the opposite sex.

 Many studies of mate selection conducted around the world find that the rule of homogamy applies.
 That is, people tend to marry people like themselves.
 Spouses tend to show similar educational achievements.
 They also marry partners who are similar in attitudes, religion and values.
 For example, in 2003, researchers Blossfeld and Tim, who have studied homogamy for over a decade, found that educational homogamy rates have increased over the last century.
 For women in their forties in the U.S., over half married a partner with the same degree; only 27% married up and 21% married down.

-Two recent studies conducted in Europe and Australia show that smart men marry smart women and are happier for it.
+Two studies conducted in Europe and Australia show that smart men marry smart women and are happier for it.
 First, in a study of educational homogamy in marriage in 22 European countries, 14 countries showed a strong tendency toward homogamy, while in seven, the men actually married up!
 Second, the Australian study on 5000 subjects revealed that men who married educated women are happier than those who partnered with uneducated ones.